mandelsoft/documents/config/README.md

 An example for such an environment can be [Crossplane](https://www.crossplane.io) (providing an extensible core framework) and compositions used to describe dedicated  application scenarios.
 Another example is [Terraform](https://www.terraform.io), which provides core installation features used to create installation descriptions by orchestrating those basic elements to describe a particular implementation scenario.

 Typically, the first case is always combined with the second case.
-Here the product specific library is implemented with some kind of *intermediate* DSL, a library extending the basic installer.
+The product specific library is implemented with some kind of *intermediate* DSL, a library extending the basic installer.
 The product library composes elements of the intermediate DSL to describe an installation of the product.
-It is then used to describe the DSL available for the configuration values maintained by a product operator.
+It is then used to describe the DSL available for the configuration values finally maintained by a product operator for a dedicated installation of the product.

 The concrete installation procedure is now formulated in the DSL of the installer framework, not in a general purpose